stevensouza/playground_python/README.md

   * python3 pandas_etl.py resources/mysqldb_to_googlesheet_config.json
 * Copy a dummy memory table to GoogleSheets (change credentials)
   * python3 pandas_etl.py resources/memory_to_googlesheet_config.json
+* Copy a large googlesheet to a sql lite table (change credentials).
+The sheet had about 110,000 rows and 10 columns (8 columns contained short strings, one column contained an integer and one column contained a date).
+It took about 80 seconds to run.
+    * python3 pandas_etl.py resources/biggooglesheet_to_sqllitedb_config.json

 To run these programs I used python3 v 3.7.3 on a macbook pro.
 The following need to be installed for 'pandas_etl.py' to run (doing this by memory so there may be more, but I think that is it.)